-- How much of your income is above your Personal Allowance
+- How much of your income is above your Personal Allowance.

 Your Personal Allowance may be bigger if you claim Marriage Allowance or Blind Person’s Allowance and it’s smaller if your income is over £100,000.

-Income Tax rates and bands
+Income tax rates and bands (2023/24)

-National Insurance contributions
+National Insurance Contributions (NIC)

-What financial records should I keep?
+What financial records do I need to keep?

 It is a legal requirement in the UK to keep business records as evidence of what you’ve earned and what you’ve spent each tax year.
-HMRC could ask to look into your tax returns or claims and if they do they’ll want to look at your records of course.
-You must keep:

 - Cash books